Karayuki-san: History

 Near the end of the Meiji period there were a great number of karayuki-san, and the girls that went on these overseas voyages were known fondly as joshigun (娘子軍), or "female army."
 However the reality was that many courtesans led sad and lonely lives in exile and often died young from sexual diseases, neglect and despair.
 With the greater international influence of Japan as it became a Great Power, things began to change, and soon being a karayuki-san was considered shameful.
-During the 1910s and 1920s, Japanese officials overseas worked hard to eliminate Japanese brothels and maintain Japanese prestige, although not always with absolute success.
+During the 1910s and 1920s, Japanese officials overseas worked hard to eliminate Japanese brothels and maintain Japanese prestige, although not always successfully.
 Many karayuki-san returned to Japan, but some remained.

 After the Pacific War, the topic of karayuki-san was a little known fact of Japan's pre-war underbelly.
 But in 1972, Tomoko Yamazaki published Sandakan Brothel No. 8 which raised awareness of karayuki-san and encouraged further research and reporting.

 They were often sent to Western colonies in Asia, where there was a strong demand from Western military personnel and Chinese men.
 There were also cases of Japanese women being sent to Siberia, Manchuria, Hawaii, North America (California), and Africa (Zanzibar), while in Karachi and Bombay, there were some Japanese prostitutes to be found.

 The role of Japanese prostitutes in the Meiji Era’s imperialist expansionism has been examined in academic studies.

 In the Russian Far East, east of Lake Baikal, Japanese prostitutes and merchants made up the majority of the Japanese community in the region after the 1860s.
 Japanese nationalist groups like the Black Ocean Society (Genyōsha) and Amur River Society-(Kokuryūkai), glorified and applauded the “Amazon army” of Japanese prostitutes in the Russian Far East and Manchuria and enrolled them as members.
 Japanese prostitutes also performed missions and intelligence gathering operations around Vladivostok and Irkutsk.

 The Sino-French War led to French soldiers creating a market for karayuki-san, and eventually prostitutes were the bulk of Indochina's Japanese population by 1908.